 There are many ways to go about including social proof on your about page.
 I’ve described a few below.

 Let’s borrow another example from the OptinMonster about page.
 If you go over there, you’ll see a section on how OptinMonster’s popups interact with over one billion internet users every month.
-That’s one way build social proof: by letting your readers know that your company’s product/service is widely used and appreciated.
+That’s one way to build social proof: by letting your readers know that your company’s product/service is widely used and appreciated.

 Another example can be found on Backlinko.
 On their about page, founder Brian Dean includes a picture of him being interviewed at a content marketing conference.

 This is a great example of social proof because it does a great job of convincing readers that Brian is an expert in his industry (making them more likely to end up subscribing to his newsletter in the opt-in form directly below).

 If you’re in the service industry, then you could also choose to highlight some of the well-known brands your company has worked with.

 The possibilities are endless (here are 11 proven social proof examples to increase conversions)

 3. You’re Not Incorporating a Visual Element